akirk/StatusBarJsonPath/README.md

 ## Installation

+On PackageControl it's called `Status Bar JsonPath`: https://packagecontrol.io/packages/Status%20Bar%20JsonPath

+1. Run `Package Control: Advanced Install Package`
+2. Enter `Status Bar JsonPath`

-You can install the package manually like this (I have submitted it to https://packagecontrol.io/ but it has not been accepted yet):
+You can also install the package manually like this:

 1. Click the *Preferences >Browse Packages…* menu, this should open a folder `Packages`.
 2. Download https://github.com/akirk/StatusBarJsonPath/archive/refs/heads/main.zip and extract it into that directory (it should then have a subfolder `StatusBarJsonPath-main`).